UK seeks constructive engagement on Covid vaccine waivers - latest updates

 India accounts for 1 in every 3 Covid deaths worldwide – latest updates

-India's coronavirus crisis has showed scant sign of easing, with a seven-day average of new cases at a record high and international heath authorities warning the country's variant of the virus poses a global concern.
+India's coronavirus crisis has shown scant sign of easing, with a seven-day average of new cases at a record high and international health authorities warning the country's variant of the virus poses a global concern.

 India's daily virus cases rose by 329,942, while deaths from the disease rose by 3,876, according to the health ministry.
 India's total coronavirus infections are now at 22.99 million, while total fatalities rose to 249,992.